A contemporary kitchen is great – it’s slick, usually minimalist, and totally functional. The downside is it can often lack character.

 Matt paint has a softening effect whereas glossy cabinet surfaces can be very sleek and efficient looking.
 In other words, the latter doesn’t exactly make you feel at home – more as if you’re in a showroom kitchen.
-So, for your kitchen cabinets you might want to opt for a matt in a soft grey shade or a warm and light forest green.
+So, for your kitchen cabinets, you might want to opt for a matt in a soft grey shade or a warm and light forest green.

 Get some great lighting

-Introduce some ambient lightening to warm up dark corners and add a cosy touch.
+Introduce some ambient lighting to warm up dark corners and add a cosy touch.
 Or, fit dramatic, low-hanging pendants over the dining table or kitchen island and add some task lighting in the form of wall lights to enhance other areas of the kitchen.